factorhouse/factorhouse-local/README.md

 <br>

-This stack provides a high-performance **streaming analytics platform** built around Apache Flink, designed for **real-time data processing, enrichment, joins**, and SQL-based interactions.
-It includes [**Flex**](https://factorhouse.io/flex) (a secure, enterprise-enhanced Flink layer), Flink JobManager/TaskManagers, and an interactive **SQL Gateway**.
+This stack delivers a high-performance **streaming analytics solution** centered on Apache Flink, tailored for **low-latency processing, complex event enrichment, joins**, and SQL-driven operations.
+It features [**Flex**](https://factorhouse.io/flex), a secure enterprise-grade tool for Flink, along with Flink JobManager/TaskManagers and a **SQL Gateway** for multi-client SQL execution.

 ### 📌 Description

-This architecture is built to support **streaming-first workloads**—ideal for scenarios where **low latency**, **event-time processing**, and **complex data enrichment** are required.
-With Flex, it brings RBAC, SQL gateway access, and plug-and-play stream processing.
+This architecture is built to support **streaming-first workloads**, making it ideal for scenarios demanding low-latency event-time processing and complex data enrichment.
+Leveraging the power of Apache Flink, and enhanced by Flex's enterprise features, it provides robust RBAC, accessible SQL gateway operations, and streamlined plug-and-play stream processing capabilities.

-It is designed for use cases that go beyond traditional batch or lakehouse processing—especially suited for **operational intelligence, fraud detection, observability, and real-time metrics pipelines**.
+It is designed for **dynamic, real-time applications**, proving especially effective for **operational intelligence**, **advanced fraud detection**, **comprehensive system observability**, and the development of **responsive real-time metrics pipelines**.

 ---